flyway/flyway-play/README.md

 ```

 ### Configuring a custom web command URI path
-By default, you can apply you flyway migration entering on the uri `/@flyway` on you application.
+By default, you can apply you flyway migration entering on the URI `/@flyway` on you application.

 If you wish you could customize those paths
 ```